 The main criteria for the BTO design are to maximize throughput and minimize wavefront errors by minimizing reflections, and to produce no additional vignetting of the telescope pupil.
-Ease of installation, alignment and maintenance are also important factors.
+Cleanliness, ease of installation, alignment and maintenance are also important factors.
 The design will also be scalable to add additional beams if necessary.
 Based on these criteria, two possible designs were considered.
+Note that some of the figures below were from the conceptual studies and may not show the proper size beam enclosure tubes or junction boxes.
+This does not affect the discussion about how the route was chosen.